๐Ÿ—จ๏ธCOMmunicator

 • Establishes a reference point that shapes all subsequent value judgments

-• First information presented carries disproportionate weight in decision-making, even when arbitrary
+• First information presented carries disproportionate weight in decision-making, even when that reference point is arbitrary

 Framing

-• Shapes perception through context—identical information feels different depending on presentation
+• Shapes perception through context.
+Identical information feels different depending on how it's presented

 • Positive framing emphasizes gains ("90% fat-free") while negative framing emphasizes losses ("contains 10% fat")

-• Critical for understanding how advertisers guide conclusions without technically lying
+• Critical for understanding how advertisers guide conclusions without technically lying.
+The facts don't change; the interpretation does

-Compare: Scarcity vs. Anchoring—scarcity manipulates perceived availability, while anchoring manipulates perceived value.
+Compare: Scarcity vs. Anchoring: scarcity manipulates perceived availability, while anchoring manipulates perceived value.
 Both exploit cognitive shortcuts, but scarcity creates urgency while anchoring shapes evaluation.
-A "limited-time sale" often combines both techniques.
+A "limited-time sale" often combines both techniques simultaneously.

 Commitment and Consistency Techniques

 These techniques exploit our psychological need to appear consistent with our past actions and stated beliefs.
-Once we commit to something—even something small—we feel internal pressure to behave consistently.
+Once you commit to something, even something small, you feel internal pressure to behave consistently with that commitment.

 Consistency and Commitment